niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 1. Pressure -- Under pressure students seem to cut corners, in some cases even going as far as academic dishonesty.
 In many cases this happens even though the students seem well motivated, technically strong, and appear genuinely interested in learning and developing themselves.
 2. Long term goals -- Many are not setting themselves up for longer term success.
 Despite working hard and obtaining technical skills, some don&#39;t seem to believe that they are going to be strong, impactful contributors wherever they go.
 Somehow they seem to limit their ambitions based on their current levels of knowledge and skill sets.

 I have been through a not so great Master&#39;s experience myself because of similar bad choices.
 In retrospect I wished I had paid attention to my long term goals more.
-[Caveats](#caveats) come later.
+Some [caveats](#caveats) later.

 ## Setting up expectations for your Master&#39;s degree ##